diet4j, noun

 > diet4j my-project

-is the name of your top-level Maven project.
+where my-project is the name of your top-level Maven project.

 Regardless how complicated its dependencies might be, diet4j will pull in all